ulalaSt/Unsplash-Pro/README.md

 Unsplash-Pro is an app dedicated to sharing stock photography under the Unsplash license.
 It covers almost every feature that Unsplash provides access to, from modifying a user's private data to publicly accessing searched users.

 ### Youtube Link
-All features of this project, you can quickly see on youtube by this [link]().
+You can quickly see all the features of this project on youtube using this [link]().

 ## Features
  * **View** editorial photos, topic photos, photos in detail, photo shoot information